7aitsev/ansible-tuto/step-00/README.md

 keys to it (`ssh-add`).

 **NOTE:** We are assuming that you're using Ansible version v2.5+ on your local machine.
-If not you should upgrade ansible to v2.5+ before using this repository (or run under virtualenv).
+If not you should upgrade Ansible to v2.5+ before using this repository (or run under virtualenv).

-To check your ansible version use the command `ansible --version`.
+To check your Ansible version use the command `ansible --version`.
 The output should be similar to the above:

 ```none